 Flights to Thailand

-Most tourists arrive by air on Suvarnabhumi Airport in Bangkok, the biggest and most crowded airport in Thailand.
+Most tourists who arrive in the country by air land at Bangkok’s Suvarnabhumi Airport (nicknamed “Swambi”), the biggest and most crowded airport in Thailand.

 Bangkok’s new airport is the main hub for: